 Workplace anxiety can have a wide-ranging impact on employees.
 Emotionally, it frequently produces feelings of dread, uncertainty, and self-doubt.
 An employee who is struggling at work tends to go into a downward spiral of overthinking, indecisiveness, and a persistent dread of failure, all of which have a negative impact on their cognitive ability.

 Employees who suffer from anxiety struggle to prioritize tasks or respond correctly to difficulties because their minds are always in a state of fight or flight.
-Their continual dread of failure frequently causes individuals to disconnect from duties and other team members, which can drastically impair both their individual and team performance.
+Their continual dread of failure frequently causes individuals to disconnect from duties and other team members, which can drastically impact on their cognitive ability understood through CXO-level insights.

 What Can You Do to Address This?